debbiemarkslab/ML_affinity_maturation/README.md

 - Code for processing sequencing data from MiSeq pair-end sequencing into training data
 - Code for training models on sequence data

+We have also included the model checkpoints for the models trained on the `AT110` dataset for comparisons.

 ---